Categories

 Several factors shape whether a specific crop is profitable for your situation:

-Growing conditions including your climate zone, soil type, and access to water all determine which crops are realistic for your land.
+• Growing conditions including your climate zone, soil type, and access to water all determine which crops are realistic for your land.
 A drought year can wipe out an otherwise profitable harvest.
+For those growing on smaller plots, pairing profitable crops with the right home and garden infrastructure — raised beds, drip irrigation, quality soil — makes a real difference to your bottom line.

 Below are the highest-value crops for small and backyard farms, grouped by category.
 Each entry includes current revenue estimates, harvest timelines, and what to expect if you are starting from scratch.
 Also check out our guide to the most popular microgreens to grow for another high-profit option.